apache/spark/docs/sql-pyspark-pandas-with-arrow.md

 [`pyspark.sql.DataFrame.mapInPandas`](api/python/pyspark.sql.html#pyspark.sql.DataFrame.mapInPandas).
 It defines a map function that transforms an iterator of `pandas.DataFrame` to another.

 It can return the output of arbitrary length in contrast to the scalar Pandas UDF.
-It maps an iterator of Pandas DataFrames, that represents the current `DataFrame`, using the map iterator UDF and returns the result as a `DataFrame`.
+It maps an iterator of `pandas.DataFrame`s, that represents the current `DataFrame`, using the map iterator UDF and returns the result as a `DataFrame`.

 The following example shows how to create map iterator Pandas UDFs: